rsdoiel/nuts/README.md

 ## peanut

-An experimental cui for fruits and seeds.
+An experimental with fruits and seeds.